-Genome completeness of Da-Ae and Darmor-bzh was analyzed using the public Unigene set of 133,127 Brassica sequences.
-Of the 133,127 sequences, 117,447 (88.22%) were present in both genomes, 1,300 (0.98%) were present in only Da-Ae, 1,198 (0.90%) were present in only Darmor-bzh, and 13,182 (9.90%) were missing from both genomes.
-To determine there were particular classes of genes that were deleted in these genomes, we looked for enriched GO terms among the set of genes that were either present in Da-Ae and missing in Darmor-bzh or present in Darmor-bzh but missing in Da-Ae.
-We found an enrichment for genes involved in very long chain fatty acid metabolism, perhaps reflecting different breeding selection targets for these oil-seed crops (Figure 7).
-We also found enrichment for genes involved in several hormone pathways and in cuticle development, potentially representing adaptations to different environmental stressors (Figure 7).
+Genome completeness of Da-Ae and Darmor-bzh v4.1 and Darmor-bzh v10 was analyzed using the public Unigene set of 133,127 Brassica sequences.
+Of the 133,127 sequences, 111,836 (84.00%) were present in the pseudomolecules of all three genomes.
+Da-Ae and Darmor-bzh v10 had the most overlap containing 116,897 (87.81%) of the same Unigene sequences in their genomes.
+Overall Darmor-bzh v10 contained the most Unigene sequences, 118,199, with Da-Ae a close second, 118,193, and Darmor-bzh v4.1 in last with 113,213 sequences.
+A total of 13,523 (10.15%) were missing from all three genomes.
+To determine if there were classes of genes that were deleted in these genomes, we looked for enriched GO terms among the set of genes missing from the three genomes.
+We found an enrichment for genes involved in responses to biotic and abiotic stressors (Figure 7).
+We also looked for unigenes present in Da-Ae but not in Darmor-bzh v10 and vice versa.
+Here we found an enrichment for genes involved in very long chain fatty acid metabolism, perhaps reflecting different breeding selection targets for these oil-seed crops (Figure 7).
+We also found enrichment for genes involved in several hormone pathways potentially representing adaptations to different environmental stressors (Figure 8).

 Homoeologous Exchange